by Diane Linsley

 Like all true spiritual experiences, forgiveness is not something that you can force to happen.
 It is grace.
 There's no point in feeling guilty if it hasn't happened yet.

 Ken Wilber says, "Enlightenment is an accident.
 But meditation makes you more accident-prone."
-So it's time to stop guilt-tripping ourselves and others for not forgiving.
+So it's time to stop guilt-tripping people for not forgiving.
 That's like getting mad at people for not being enlightened - or expecting children to act like adults.

 Your longing to be One is your spiritual desire, is your very essential, religious nature.
 It is just that you are focusing yourself on the wrong spot.